What is a privacy search engine?

 Traditional search engines track all of your activity on the internet to build a profile based on your search history, buying preferences, location, and more.
 They then make a lot of money selling your personal information to advertisers and third-party companies.

 Many people feel uncomfortable knowing that companies are secretly stealing their personal information and selling it online.
-There are two simple solutions to improve search engine privacy: turn on private browsing mode or use a private search engine.
+There are two simple solutions to improve search engine privacy: turn on private browsing mode or use a privacy search engine (also known as a no-tracking search engine).

 Many popular search engines come with a built-in privacy mode that enables private browsing.
 Turning on private browsing in your ordinary browser - also known as incognito mode in Chrome - means your device won’t store your browsing data.